VirtoCommerce/vc-module-catalog-personalization/README.md

 #### DownTree propagation policy

-When down-tree propagation policy is selected, all products inherit the Tag assigned to the Category.
+When down-tree propagation policy is selected, all products inherit the Tag assigned to the parent categories.
 In order to apply this type of propagation policy to Catalog categories and products, do the following:

 1. Go to Settings->Personalization->General;